msg-byu/getting-started/instructions/github.md

 To help you get into the habit of working on a development branch let's create one for your new repository.
-On the repository home page you should see a button labeled `Branch: master`.
+On the repository home page you should see a button labeled `Branch: main`.
 Click on it and in the text field type the word 'dev'.
 You should then see new box show up saying `Create branch dev`.
 Click on it.
 You have now created a development branch to work in.